 About SNAP Recertification in Kentucky

 The SNAP recertification process must be completed as soon as your certification period ends.
 In most cases, your benefit period will last for no more than 12 months.
-However, benefits may be awarded for a shorter period of time based on your circumstances.
+However, benefits may be awarded for a shorter time based on your circumstances.

 In any case, the food stamp renewal process involves undergoing another interview to verify that you are still eligible to receive benefits.
 You cannot usually renew food stamps online when your certification period ends.
 Instead, it is necessary to have an in-person or phone interview just as you did with your initial application.
 Learn more about the recertification process by downloading our free guide.

-How to Appeal a Food Stamps Denial in Kentucky
+About Appealing a Food Stamps Denial in Kentucky

 If your household has its food stamps denied in Kentucky, you have the right to appeal the decision.
 When you request a hearing to appeal food stamps decisions, an impartial hearing officer will listen to your case.